3 Things You Need to Know About Receiving Money from Overseas

 Learn more about PayPal and international money transfers.

 Getting more money in Australia

 We said earlier that you can get more money transferred to your Australian bank account, but first you need to know what the costs of the international transfer are and why you get charged.
 We've broken the costs down into two parts - foreign exchange rates and fees.
-We start with exchange rates, because it's usually the biggest reason why you have less money in your account than you'd expect.
+Let's start with exchange rates.

 Foreign exchange rates

 Exchange rates apply to you if you're receiving a different currency from your sender.
 For example, if your parents live in England and send you some British Pounds (GBP), but you want to receive the money in Australian dollars (AUD), there may be an automatic conversion fee.
 In other words, if there is a need to convert currency, there may be a fee for that service.

 It's important to get the best possible currency exchange rate for receiving your money.
 There are several ways you can manage this including: